elginbeloy/trading/ap22/README.md

 ap22 is an LSTM model for predicting the probability an asset price will appreciate over a certain threshold within a period without first depreciating below a stop-loss amount.
-See the [tripple barrier label](https://mlfinlab.readthedocs.io/en/latest/labeling/tb_meta_labeling.html).
+See the [triple barrier label](https://mlfinlab.readthedocs.io/en/latest/labeling/tb_meta_labeling.html).

 ap22 utilizes past trade data from the service [polygon](https://polygon.io).